Ravn-Tech/HyperTag/README.md

 ```$ hypertag metatag human with animal```

 ### Merge tags
-Merges all associations (files & tags) of tag A into tag B
+Merge all associations (files & tags) of tag A into tag B

 ```$ hypertag merge human into "Homo Sapiens"```

 ### Query using Set Theory
-Prints file names fuzzy matching the query.
+Print file names fuzzy matching the query.
 Nesting is currently not supported, queries are evaluated from left to right

 Print paths: ```$ hypertag query human --path```